-Vue is flexible, easy to learn, and powerful.
+Vue.js is flexible, easy to learn, and powerful.
 Its ecosystem is still growing and it already has everything you need to build all kinds of applications (yes, mobile apps, too).
 And if you still need to be convinced, I wholeheartedly invite you to read the full State of Vue.js report.
 It provides multiple great reasons why Vue.js is a good choice for companies of different shapes and sized.

 With its community and rapid growth, we can definitely expect an influx of amazing libraries and integrations, making it the technology of choice for more companies.